 May is Asian American Pacific Islander Heritage Month.
 President Jimmy Carter signed Public Law 95-419 in 1978 to commemorate a week long celebration of Asian/Pacific American Heritage Week.
-In 1990, Congress passed Public Law 102-450 to make the entire month of May as Asian/Pacific American Heritage Month.
-Visit AsianPacificHeritage.gov to learn more about those who enriched America's history; check out videos, exhibitions and more.
+In 1990, Congress passed Public Law 102-450 to make the entire month of May as Asian/Pacific American Heritage Monthopens a new window.
+Visit AsianPacificHeritage.govopens a new window to learn more about those who enriched America's history; check out videos, exhibitions and more.

 MUSICIANS, ARTISTS AND ACTORS

 - Bruno Marsopens a new window was born in Hawaii and is well -known for several chart-topping songs including "Just the Way You Are," "Uptown Funkopens a new window," and "That's What I Like."

 - Lou Diamond Phillipsopens a new window was born on a Subic Bay Naval Station in the Philippines.
 You might recognize him from films like Stand and Deliveropens a new window, La Bambaopens a new window and the series Longmire opens a new windowbased on the books by Craig Johnsonopens a new window.

 - Yo-Yo Ma was born in Paris to Chinese parents and moved to New York when he was four.
 At nine he made his debut at Carnegie Call.
 He has over 50 music albumsopens a new window and won more than a dozen Grammy Awards.

 - Academy Award-winning director Ang Leeopens a new window was born in Taiwan and later studied film at the University of Illinois and NYU.
 His famous films include Sense and Sensibilityopens a new window, Crouching Tiger, Hidden Dragonopens a new window, and Brokeback Mountainopens a new window.